tor-iv/burn-jameson/docs/BACKEND_ROADMAP.md

 ---

-## Phase 3: Venmo API Integration (Week 2)
+## Phase 3: PayPal Payouts Integration (Week 2)

-### 3.1 Register for Venmo Business API

-**Important:** Venmo doesn't have a public payout API.
-Options:

-**Option A: Manual Payouts (Recommended for MVP)**
-- Admins manually send Venmo payments
-- Build admin dashboard to approve receipts
-- Click button → Opens Venmo app with pre-filled amount

-**Option B: PayPal Payouts API** (Venmo is owned by PayPal)
-- Use PayPal Payouts API
+### 3.1 Enable PayPal Payouts

-- Requires business account
+- Create or upgrade to a PayPal business account and verify your business identity.
-- $0.25 per payout
-- Setup: 2-3 hours

-**Option C: Tremendous API** (Gift cards)
-- Send digital Visa gift cards instead
-- $1 fee per payout
-- Easier to implement
-- Setup: 1 hour

-**Recommendation:** Start with manual payouts + admin dashboard
+- Request access to the Payouts product from the PayPal dashboard (usually under Developer → Payouts).
+- Create live and sandbox REST API credentials with `payouts` scope.
+- Store credentials in Supabase Edge Function secrets: `PAYPAL_CLIENT_ID`, `PAYPAL_SECRET`, and `PAYPAL_ENV`.
+- Decide on standard ($0.25) vs instant (1%) payout speed—standard is the default for MVP to keep costs low.
+- Add `PAYPAL_SENDER_EMAIL` for the branded email that appears on receipts.

 ### 3.2 Build Admin Dashboard